ModelEarth/community/README.md

-<h1 class="h1-home">Sustainable Communities Web Challenge</h1>
+<h1 class="h1-home">Sustainable Communities Web&nbsp;Challenge</h1>

-<h3 style="font-weight:400">Monday, Sept.
-21, 2020 to Sunday, Oct.
-25, 2020</h3>
+<h3 style="font-weight:400">Saturday and Sunday, January 23 and 24, 2021</h3>

 <div class="challenge-details">
-We're combining economic data, community resources and planning input to create new environmental indicator models.
-Choose an area below to compete for $10,000 in awards.
-Use the US EPA's new input-output widgets to create tools for communities with 24 environmental indicators and almost 400&nbsp;industries.<br><br>
+We're combining economic and envronmental data with planning input using the EPA's new environmental indicator models.
+Choose an area below to compete for $10,000 in awards using new input-output widgets to create interfaces for communities with 24 environmental indicators across 388&nbsp;industries.<br><br>

 </div>